 “I think maybe we should wait a while before you start leading in our Sunday School.”
 Even though I had braced for these words, I couldn’t stop the sinking feeling in my stomach and the prick of tears in my eyes.
 “I have a few questions for you,” continued Helen (name changed), the young adults minister at my church.
 Why?
 Because I am bisexual.

-A month previous, after praying over the decision and feeling the Spirit guide me, I went to Helen and asked to help lead Sunday School; she enthusiastically agreed.
+A month previous, after praying over the decision and feeling the Holy Spirit guide me, I went to Helen and asked to help lead Sunday School; she enthusiastically agreed.
 Why wouldn’t she?
 I had faithfully attended and served alongside the church for four years, and I had been a prominent leader in College Sunday School before my recent graduation.

 At the same time, I felt like I needed to tell Helen that I was bisexual.
 Maybe since she knew I was strong enough in my faith to lead in the College class, knowing my sexuality shouldn’t cause her to doubt my faith.
 Maybe it was some act of integrity, wanting everything known so I didn’t have to feel like I was hiding something from my community of faith.
 Maybe I was just tired of feeling like I was carrying the weight of bisexuality alone.
 Perhaps it was a combination of all of these.
 Regardless, one night at the end of our weekly one-on-one meetings, I came out to her.

 I thought it went as well as it could have.
-I expressed my commitment to a traditional biblical sexual ethic while admitting some ongoing challenges with living that out.
+I expressed my commitment to a historic sexual ethic while admitting some ongoing challenges with living that out.
 I had strong feelings for a female friend, and I was having a hard time navigating all my emotions.
 Helen didn’t say anything negative, we prayed as usual to end our time, and she hugged me goodbye.
 Sharing that I was bisexual was treated like it was no big deal—as it should be.
 Now Helen knew something that could help her love me better, and that was that.
 Awesome.

 Until the next week, when she pulled out a folded piece of yellow notebook paper with a list of questions on it: